 This time, I decided to cut it all out!
-I decided to stop the chocolate, the coffee (that I have to drink with a sweetener and eat something sweet with it), the bread.
+I decided to stop the chocolate, the white bread.
 Everything.
 The first few days were so hard.
 I was looking around the house for something to eat.
 The struggle was real!

 Every time I looked for something sweet I decided to eat a fruit or a vegetable instead.
 After a few days, the desire for sweet calmed down and it got easier.
 I was looking for it less and found healthy and better ways to fill my days.